Vacuum-defect wormholes and a mirror world: Single vacuum-defect wormhole

 \subsection{Tetrad and connection}

-Let us give a succinct description of the vacuum-defect-wormhole solution (labelled ``vac-def-WH'' below), with further details in Ref.~\cite{Klinkhamer2023}.
-We will use the differential-form notation of Ref.~\cite{EguchiGilkeyHanson1980} and collect some basic equations of the first-order formulation of general relativity~\cite{Schrodinger1950,Ferraris-etal-1982, Wald1984,Burton1998} in App.~\ref{app:First-order-vacuum-equations-of-GR}.
+Let us give a succinct description of the vacuum-defect-wormhole solution (labeled ``vac-def-WH-sol'' below), with further details in Ref.~\cite{Klinkhamer2023}.
+We will use the differential-form notation of Ref.~\cite{EguchiGilkeyHanson1980} and collect some basic equations of the first-order formulation of general relativity~\cite{Schrodinger1950,Ferraris-etal-1982, Wald1984,Burton1998} in Appendix~\ref{app:First-order-vacuum-equations-of-GR}.
 Different from the standard second-order formulation of general relativity, the first-order formulation does not require the inverse metric $g^{\mu\nu}(x)$, the metric $g_{\mu\nu}(x)$ [or, equivalently, the tetrad $e^{a}_{\phantom{z}\mu}(x)$] suffices.